 Additional operating instructions

-- To make a file available for download from the DRACOON to external users, right-click on the desired file.
-Then click Create Share Link in the context menu:
+- To make a file available for download from the DRACOON to external users, right-click the desired file.
+Then, click Create Share Link in the context menu:

 - To disconnect from the DRACOON drive, right-click the drive in Windows Explorer, and then click Disconnect: